madridista5/cars_app_back/README.md

 https://carsapp.tlossy.networkmanager.pl
 <br>
 <br>
-You can create your own account using your email adress, log in and test how it works 🙂
+You can create your own account using your email adress, log in and test how it works 🙂.
+There are two validations.
+Email must includes @ and passoword length cannot be shorter then 8 signs.
 <br>
 <br>
 If you don't want to create an account you can use this test USER account: